unikraft/summer-of-code-2021/content/en/docs/sessions/03-benchmarking-and-debugging/index.md

 In order to collect the data, open GDB with the debug image and connect to your Unikraft instance as described in Section [Using GDB](#using-gdb):

 ```
-gdb build/app-helloworld_linuxu-x86_64.dbg
+$ gdb build/app-helloworld_linuxu-x86_64.dbg
 ```

 The `.dbg` image is required because it contains offline data needed for parsing the trace buffer.

 As soon as you let run your guest, samples should be stored in Unikraft's trace buffer.
-You can print them by issuing the gdb command `uk trace`:
+You can print them by issuing the GDB command `uk trace`:

 ```
 (gdb) uk trace